 Use an Additive

-For vintage soft-hand printing, Vantage Apparel mixes a soft-base additive to plastisol ink to lighten
+For vintage soft-hand printing, Vintage Apparel mixes a soft-base additive to plastisol ink to lighten

 Use Filters (Less Passes)